Class of 2017 student biographies were compiled in July 2016.

 Elizabeth Moliter currently resides in Austin, Texas, where she works as a Staffing Consultant and serves on the Board of Directors for Peak Performers, a non-profit staffing agency.
 Her previous positions include real estate Sales Manager for several housing and condo developments and Trainer and Recruiter for Spherion@Dell.
 Before moving to Austin 15 years ago, she lived in New York City where she pursued an acting career while working temporary gigs at Wall Street investment firms.
 She earned a Bachelor’s degree in Theatre Arts from the College of William and Mary in Virginia.
 In her spare time, she enjoys performing her original music with her twin sister in their folk-rock band, Rare Birds in Flight.

-For nearly ten years Lara Reichle has been working as a major gifts fundraiser, predominately fundraising for healthcare needs within two different universities.
+For more than ten years Lara Reichle has been working as a major gifts fundraiser, predominantly fundraising for health-care needs, within two different universities.
 Most recently she spent two and a half years working for a prominent university in London where she was focused on securing six-figure gifts.
 While in London, Lara took on management responsibilities as well and greatly enjoyed this challenge.
-When she returns to full-time work after the HDO program this is the area she would most like to focus on.
+During the HDO program she has undertaken various fundraising consulting projects, focused on principal gifts strategy and board and charitable giving best practices.
+Lara will return to major gifts work after completion of the HDO program.
+She is an active volunteer in Dallas, primarily with St. Thomas Aquinas Catholic School, and as a Board member for St. Simon’s After-School.
 Outside of work Lara enjoys spending time with her young family, traveling and running.

 Jill Saletta is Vice President of Corporate Communications with Tesoro Companies, Inc., a Fortune 100, $40 billion independent refiner and marketer of petroleum products based in San Antonio.
 Previously, Jill was Director of Communications and Corporate Relations at Whirlpool Corporation based in Benton Harbor; Director of Corporate Communications and Public Relations at Kellogg Company, and Senior Manager of Corporate Affairs at Kraft Foods, Inc. Prior to her corporate roles, Jill owned and operated a consulting business and held roles with Edelman and Burson-Marsteller.